-3.1 When selecting and specifying slings, the following must be considered:

-3.1.1 Slings must have the required working load limit, taking into account the mode of use and the nature of the load to be lifted.
+- 3.1 When selecting and specifying slings, the following must be considered: - 3.1.1. slings must have the required working load limit, taking into account the mode of use and the nature of the load to be lifted.
 Proper selection of a sling is influenced by the size, shape and weight of the load, together with the intended method of use, the working environment and the nature of the load.

-3.1.2 The selected sling shall have the correct length for the mode of use.
+The selected sling should be strong enough as well as - 3.1.2. have the correct length for the mode of use.
 Slings should preferably consist of one length or be extended with the right fittings.
-Knots and loops in slings - see picture 4a - are not permitted.
-The termination of the sling should also be considered i.e. whether fittings or soft eyes are required (see picture 4B and 4C).

-3.1.3 If more than one sling is used to lift a load, these slings should be identical.
+Knots and loops in slings see picture 4a are not permitted.
+The termination of the sling should also be considered i.e. whether fittings or soft eyes are required (see picture 4B and 4C). - 3.1.3 If more than one sling is used to lift a load, these slings should be identical.
 The material from which the slings is made should not be affected adversely by the environment or the load.